 -Excessively beautiful appearance.
 I get it, almost no one wants their character to be ugly.
 In fact, there's nothing wrong with creating a character that can be considered attractive.
 However, red flags pop up if the author uses terms like "flowing ebony tresses" and "shimmering emerald eyes" over and over again when "long black hair" and "green eyes" would have worked just fine.
 Also, if the description of the OC mentions curves or cup size, that tends to turn off readers (even more so if the character's a teenager).
 Keep appearances realistic for the setting.

--Physical traits that are impossible for humans in the canon universe.
+-Physical traits that are impossible for humans (or whatever species the OC is) in the canon universe.
 Harry Potter OCs shouldn't have naturally pink hair and eyes; it isn't normal.
 When it comes to X-men Evolution OCs, your character's weird trait will stand a much better chance if it makes sense with their mutation.
 A green-haired plant manipulator or a cat shifter whose human form has the ears and tail both make sense.
 A telepath with yellow eyes and a wolf's tail doesn't.
 If you have your heart set on making a purple-haired and pink-eyed character, there're always hair dye and contacts.

 -Pasts that are absurdly tragic.
 This includes things like losing a parent/friend/romantic interest, abuse, and rape.
 Or, more frequently seen with Sues, several tragic events stacked on top of each other.
 There's nothing wrong with having some event in their past, and it can even make a powerful plot point, but the character should act appropriately, and it should not be brought up just to make the canon characters ooze sympathy.
 After all, there are canon characters with tragic pasts (like Scott Summers and Robin), and they don't whine about it all the time.
 For abuse and rape especially, it helps to do research.
 Otherwise, an inaccurate depiction could come off as an insult to those who've experienced such events.

 -The Sue may have no personality flaws.
 Let's face it: no one's perfect.
 Character flaws are a necessity for believable OCs.
 It helps to consider the downsides a positive personality trait might have.
-Maybe an intelligent character is also conceited.
+Maybe an intelligent character is also conceited, thinking they are surrounded by idiots.
 Perhaps a light-hearted jokester doesn't take something important as seriously as he or she should.
 Having flaws like those cause issues for your character is what makes the character real.
 As a side note, clumsiness can be an amusing trait, but it is not a good flaw.